PowerPoints & Lectures: Even as it is difficult to take extensive notes, there have been some.

 Chapter 9: Pretty much everything is a go, fills in the Powerpointt on relationship development.
 Communicating Liking and Intimacy, fundamental interpersonal needs, Stages: Initiating, experimenting, intensifying, integrating, Turning points, Knapp and Vangelisti.

 Chapter 10: Equity, Strategies of maintenance, Dialectic tensions,

 Chapter 11: Relational disengagement and repair.
 Obviously Duck and Baxter, but also extensions not addressed in lecture, face work and Politeness,

 Chapter 12: Compliance: anchors and contrast, reciprocity, commitment, liking, social validation, authority.
 Just generally be familiar with Compliance Gaining strategies, most of this we did not cover.
-Also Kellerman’s Compliance Behavior, not strikingly different, but she did do her MA at Wake in the Comm. dept ;), no Self-construal
+Also Kellermann’s Compliance Behavior, not strikingly different, but she did do her MA at Wake in the Comm. dept ;), no Self-construal